Last Updated: October 22, 2022

 As summer is starting to wind down, we’re thinking about what a winter indoors is going to look like.
-With limited indoor play places to go, and outdoor adventures being shorter, it’s the season to start thinking about finding the best indoor play active toys for your kids.
-We’ll be spending a lot of time at home this winter. (sob) We still get outdoors in all weather year round, but not like summertime.
-This summer, we’ve been lucky to have a backyard and wonderful weather that we can usually be out playing most of the day.
+With a few indoor play places to go, and outdoor adventures being shorter, it’s the season to start thinking about finding the best indoor play active toys for your kids.
+We’ll be spending a lot of time at home this winter.
+We still get outdoors in all weather year round, but not like summertime.

 So before you start panic buying anything that looks like it might buy you five minutes of free time, consider what your family will use most.
 This list is geared toward younger kids (think toddler, preschoolers, and elementary age), but some of these items will interest older kids too.
 And each item includes a cheaper “save” option for those on a budget.

 “Active” toys are only as fun as your kid thinks they are!
 So if you invest in a cool toy that your kiddo is not into, then try to mix it up and use it in another way.
 Play a game with it, combine it with another toy etc. Or trade up with a friend and swap for something else your kid might be into.
 While a lot of the really durable and beautiful Montessori-style toys are wooden and minimalist, in our house, as long as it gets used, isn’t “instant garbage” (super cheap and breakable, batteries required), and can be handed down to someone else in the future, we’re here for it!
 Plastic toys included.
 This list is also great for indoor play in summer when the air quality is too bad for outdoor play!

 Here are the best active toys for indoor play to buy now before they sell out:

 I wrote a whole post about these in the spring – The Best Balance Boards for Kids.
 There are a lot of neat options in this category.